mynodebtc/mynode_docs/docs/lightning/zap.md

   </figure>
 </center>

 Click Next and click Next on the Confirm screen.
-Zap will connect and use your myNode device's wallet!
+Zap will connect and use your MyNode device's wallet!

 <center>
   <figure>